Ukrainian defenders dig in as Russia boosts firepower

 “I am glad to note that the German position has recently changed in favor of Ukraine.
 I consider it absolutely logical,” Zelenskyy said.

-The process normally takes years, but EU leader Ursula von der Leyen has said Ukraine’s application could take just weeks to consider.
+The process normally takes years, but Ursula von der Leyen has said Ukraine’s application could take just weeks to consider.

 “Yesterday, somebody told me: ‘You know, when our soldiers are dying, I want them to know that their children will be free and be part of the European Union,’” von der Leyen said.